MichaelManwaring/infinite_pages/README.md

 end
 ```

-Write the template for your list of lessons in `app/views/posts/index.html.erb`:
+Write the template for your list of posts in `app/views/posts/index.html.erb`:

 ```erb
 <div class="infinite-table">